PegLegDino/Roku_IR_Controller/README.md

 * Arduino Code:
 Sorry, this is the hard part in advance.
 In Short just take the raw data from your remote signal and replace the last four characters of my raw data with yours
 <img src="data vs User.PNG"/>
-When your run the <a href="Project Files\Receiver Code\receiver Code.ino" target="_blank">reciever script</a> and click your remote at it you'll get a code, the last 4 represent the user while the first 4 represent the data being sent.
+When your run the <a href="Project Files\Receiver Code\Receiver Code.ino" target="_blank">reciever script</a> and click your remote at it you'll get a code, the last 4 represent the user while the first 4 represent the data being sent.
 It'll look like this in the serial monitor...that is your code, use it to change mine.
 <img src="Raw data.PNG"/>
 Each roku is different so a little fiddling may be required.